 Indonesian: This area has several Indonesian restaurants and grocery stores.
 Hardena got a terrific review from the Philadelphia Inquirer food critic and lived up to expectations.
 It was good enough that we wrote a stand alone review (Philly Restaurant Review: Hardena (Indonesian)).
 Friendly, inexpensive, and delicious.
 Good vegetarian options.

-Filipino: Although it’s trendier than the others on the list, Filipino Perla fits perfectly in our collection of Asian restaurants, plus their twice weekly kamayan dinners are an experience (the rest of the week they have an la carte menu).
-Each couple (you need a minimum of 2 diners for Wednesday night and 4 on Saturday night) gets a 1/2 chicken, a whole fried fish, the most amazing vegetable stew (I loved the brussel sprouts!?!), spring rolls, fried pork belly, and garlic rice – served on banana leaves.
-It’s eat with your fingers – although they will give you utensils if you wimp out).
+Filipino: Although it’s trendier than the others on the list, Filipino Perla fits perfectly in our collection of Asian restaurants, plus their kamayan dinners are an experience.
+Each couple gets a 1/2 chicken, a whole fried fish, the most amazing vegetable stew (I loved the brussel sprouts!?!), spring rolls, fried pork belly, and garlic rice – served on banana leaves.
+It’s eat with your fingers – although they will give you utensils if you wimp out.
 BYOB. http://www.perlaphilly.com/#perla